OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 ## How OpenCilk runs your program

-With Cilk, there are no tasks that *must* run in parallel; instead, the programmer uses `cilk_scope` and `cilk_spawn` to specify which tasks *may* run in parallel.
-That is, the programmer is responsible for expressing the {% defn "logical parallelism" %} that is available in a computation.
+With Cilk, there are no tasks that *must* run in parallel; the `cilk_scope` and `cilk_spawn` keywords only specify which tasks *may* run in parallel.
+That is, you are only responsible for expressing the {% defn "logical parallelism" %}
+that is available in a computation.
 The actual execution on a shared-memory multicore or multiprocessor system, illustrated in the picture below, is up to the OpenCilk runtime system.

 {% img "/img/fib-code-multicore-wide.png", "500" %}